-Biology submissions account for approximately 20 percent of the total forensic workload and the number of submissions currently outpaces productive capacity as the discipline is understaffed by approximately 35 crime laboratory analyst positions, considering 15 average vacant positions the department is not able to fill due to cuts in the department's salary dollars as well as the additional

-FTE needed to keep up with demand for the service.
-Biology service requests increased by five percent and are anticipated to grow each year the for the foreseeable future.
-The five positions authorized by the 2019 Legislature will remain vacant during FY 21-22 due to continued reductions in the department's salary appropriations.
+Biology submissions account for approximately 20 percent of the total forensic workload and the number of submissions currently outpaces productive capacity as the discipline is understaffed by approximately 13 crime laboratory analyst positions due to cuts in the department's salary dollars.
+Biology service requests increased by approximately five percent and are anticipated to grow each year for the foreseeable future.
 The lack of staff and funding has forced the laboratory to take measures to minimize the growth of the backlog by restricting testing for certain types of evidence, utilizing overtime for current members and continuing to outsource cases to keep the backlog manageable.
-As a result of these efforts in FY 20-21, there has been a decrease in the average turnaround time from 85 to 77 days.
+Despite these efforts in FY 21-22, there has been an increase in the average turnaround time from 77 to 97 days.

 The size of Florida's DNA Database continues to grow, contributing to its value in solving crime.
-In FY 20-21, approximately 58,900 submissions of qualifying offenders were added to the database.
-Since its inception in 1990, the database has collected and analyzed more than 1.52 million samples, resulting in more than 65,000 hits.
+In FY 21-22, approximately 58,600 submissions of qualifying offenders were added to the database.
+Since its inception in 1990, the database has collected and analyzed more than 1.5 million samples, resulting in more than 70,000 hits.
 Florida's DNA Database represents approximately eight percent of the total national offender profiles.
 In late 2020, FDLE's DNA Database completed the backlog of submitted samples due to the expansion to all felony arrest in 2019, resulting in fewer new submissions than previously recorded.
 Vacancies and COVID-19 absences have now also created a backlog in entering submissions which contributed to decreased submissions this fiscal year.